redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/user-guides/quickstart.md

 To start editing your component, use 'odo dev' and open this folder in your favorite IDE.
 Changes will be directly reflected on the cluster.
 ```

-A `devfile.yaml` has now been added to your directory and now you're ready to start development.

   </TabItem>
   <TabItem value="dotnet" label=".NET">